-How a non-citizen can get credit card in the USA?
+How a non-citizen can get a credit card in the USA?

 1. Get a Social Security Number (SSN) or Individual Tax Identification Number (ITIN):